jerryliangxia/watdo/README.md

 - Generate personalized fortune predictions using AI
 - Three types of predictions: probability-based, action recommendations, and unlikely scenarios
+- Shuffle individual predictions or entire categories at once
+- Smart batching of shuffle requests for improved performance
+- Ensures all predictions are unique within their category
 - Modern, clean UI inspired by Apple design principles

 ## Technology Stack